Cemputus/Database-Programming-Research-Project/SETUP_ORDER.md

 - Creates views for viral load monitoring
 - Creates views for adherence summaries
 - Creates views for active alerts
+- Creates views for CAG management (summary, members, rotations, performance)
+- Creates views for patients to see their own dashboard
+- Creates views for patients to see their visit history, lab results, medications, appointments, and progress timeline

 **Command:**
 ```bash